King earned a reputation as one of the Football League’s finest young attacking midfielders after graduating from the Leicester City Academy in 2007.

 He scored 11 times in his first season at that level as City reached the Championship play-offs, and then 16 times the following campaign to be named in the PFA Team of the Year for the Championship.

-A regular in the senior Wales squad, King signed a long-term contract with the Foxes in April 2011, keeping him at King Power Stadium until June 2015.
+The Academy graduate signed a new contract with the Club in July 2016, keeping him at King Power Stadium until 2020.